troglobit/talks/upstreaming/upstreaming.md

     - *Signed-off-by:* "I sign off on this, attesting to origin of change ..."
     - *Reviewed-by:* "Reviewed by me, attesting to technical validity and readiness ..."
     - etc.
-    - Only *Signed-off-by* makes sense when submitting changes upstream
+  - *Signed-off-by* is the only applicable tag when submitting changes upstream
     - It is expected that you have (reviewed and) tested changes before sending
   - Initiated by Linux kernel community
   - Used by many other projects today